litter-removal/dissentstack/README.md

+Is a man not entitled to the sanctity of his mind?

+No!
+Says that man in Silicon Valley.
+It belongs to The Algorithm!

+No!
+Says the man in the capitol, It belongs to me!

+No!
+Says the man behind the news desk, It belongs to our sponsors!

+I chose differently.
+I chose, dissent.

+Dissentstack provides clean, private, algorithm/influence-proof services that help the user defend their brain from social media driven insanity.
+It also includes a pihole instance to keep telemetry servers from monitoring your activity online.

 Good news!
 No more nasty hosts file edits!

 The latest version includes two major changes: The introdution of variables in the docker-compose file, and a pihole container that will configure itself with your chosen IP address and Domain Name (this also means no more cringeworthy DISSENT DOT COM hostnames.
 Makes branding a lot easier.)

-Dissentstack provides clean, private, algorithm/influence-proof services that help the user defend their brain from social media driven insanity:

 ![The proxy interfaces are clean and simple, a quality most of the sites themselves have lost.](https://files.catbox.moe/21vf9w.png)